TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/alerts-notfired-health.md

 If you believe your "Service Health" alert should have triggered but it didn't, the following steps might help resolve the issue.

 1. Review the [fired alerts list](https://ms.portal.azure.com/#blade/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/alertsV2) to see if an alert was fired for your alert rule.
-If you can see the alert in the portal, then the issue might be with notifications.
+If you can see the alert in the portal, then the issue might be with notification.

     * Check if you have any rules that might prevent receiving emails from Azure emails
     * If you are using Webhook, check if your webhook receiver accepts the payload sent by activity log alerts